S1M0N38/morningstreams/README.md

 This command will ask to input your morningstreams credentials and store them for the future.
-If you don't want to type the credentials you can provide them using `MORNINGSTREAMS_USERNAME` and `MORNINGSTREAMS_PASSWORD` environment variables (Even if you use env vars you must run `moringstreams login`).
+If you don't want to type the credentials you can provide them using `MORNINGSTREAMS_USERNAME` and `MORNINGSTREAMS_PASSWORD` environment variables (Even if you use env vars you must run `morningstreams login`).

 Run the acestream engine in the background, get streams from morningstreams and expose m3u8 playlist on your local network with